 Hispanic Republican candidates scored some impressive victories, though.
 In Florida, now-Sen. Marco Rubio took 55 percent of the Latino vote in a three-way contest.

 In New Mexico, Martinez got 38 percent of the Hispanic vote.
 And five Hispanic Republicans were elected to the House in 2010, including two who ousted Democrats in Texas.

 The lesson: Republicans have shown they can compete for the Hispanic vote with the right message and the right candidates.
 But they also have shown they could easily squander their opportunities.
 The question: Which path will they take in 2012?

-This article appears in the March 9, 2011, edition of National Journal Daily.
+This article appears in the March 9, 2011, edition of NJ Daily.